Gerald Ridsdale: Government inquiries

 In 2008, fourteen of Ridsdale's victims formed a group to lobby the Department of Justice for an independent justice commission to investigate how victims were paid varying amounts of compensation by the Catholic Church.
 In 2012 the Parliament of Victoria established the Inquiry into the Handling of Child Abuse by Religious and other Non-Government Organisations.
-The inquiry tabled its response to parliament on 13 November 2013 and the government tabled its response to the inquiry's recommendations on 8 May 2014.
+The inquiry tabled its report to parliament on 13 November 2013 and the government tabled its response to the inquiry's recommendations on 8 May 2014.

 In May 2015, the Royal Commission into Institutional Responses to Child Sexual Abuse began an investigation into the response of relevant Catholic Church authorities to the impact of child sexual abuse on survivors of child sexual abuse, their families and the community of Ballarat.
 The hearing heard from residents, former students of St Joseph's Home, Ballarat, St Alipius Primary School, Ballarat East, St Alipius Parish, Ballarat East, St Patrick's College, Ballarat, and St Patrick's Christian Brothers Boys Primary School, Ballarat, and members of the Ballarat community about the impact of child sexual abuse on the community of Ballarat.
 Catholic clergy who were convicted of child sexual offences which took place within the geographical bounds of the Diocese of Ballarat also were invited to speak or make statements before the royal commission.
 Ridsdale gave evidence over two days by videolink from prison, detailing his memories of his abusing.
 David Ridsdale, a victim of child sexual abuse and the nephew of Ridsdale, gave evidence that he was sexually abused by his uncle between the ages of 11 and 15.
 The royal commission continued throughout most of 2017.
 The commission concluded, and its report was made public, in December 2017.

-The Royal Commission into Institutional Responses to Child Sexual Abuse found that the then bishop of the Ballarat diocese, James O'Collins, had received a complaint in the 1960s that Ridsdale had sexually abused a boy but did not take action.
-The royal commission was also told that Bishop Ronald Mulkearns knew in 1975 that Ridsdale had abused boys and again did nothing to stop the abuse from occurring.
+The Royal Commission into Institutional Responses to Child Sexual Abuse found that the then bishop of the Ballarat diocese, James O'Collins, had received a complaint in the 1960s that Ridsdale had sexually abused a boy but O’Collins did not take action.
+The royal commission was also told that Bishop Ronald Mulkearns knew in 1975 that Ridsdale had abused boys but Mulkearns had done nothing to stop the abuse from occurring.
 The commission found that "Bishop Mulkearns again was derelict in his duty in failing to take any effective action to have Ridsdale referred to police and to restrict Ridsdale's contact with children."
 Bishop Finnigan stated that Ridsdale was moved because "there was a concern that the complaints would be made public".